-We are going to answer some common questions and go through what you need to know about ACS loans as a borrower.
+We are going to answer some common questions and go through what you need to know about loans as an ACS borrower.

-Let's clear up some confusion: ACS Education is not actually an institution that directly lends money.
-The ACS is an independent loan servicer.
+Let's clear up some confusion: ACS Education Services is not actually an institution that directly lends money to students.

-This means that ACS Education works along with the lender in order to manage the student loan, basically working as a bridge between the lender and the student borrower.
+This means that ACS Education is a company that works along with the Federal Government's lender (Department of Education) in order to manage federal student loans, basically working as a bridge between the lender and the student borrower.

-The ACS is the servicer of the student loan, as we said before, meaning they're in charge of handling your payments, performing customer service, reporting to credit bureaus, seeking payment on defaulted loans, and processing any forgiveness programs that you might apply for.
+The ACS being the servicer of your student loan, as we said before, meaning they're in charge of handling your account payments, performing customer service, accessing the National Student Loan Data System (NSLDS), reporting to credit bureaus, seeking payment on defaulted loans, and processing any forgiveness programs that you might apply for.

 ACS student loans also allow you to consolidate your loans, meaning it allows you to bundle together multiple ACS loans.